-Lecturer in Comparative Politics, The Chinese University of Hong Kong.
+Lecturer in Comparative Politics/Head (Chair) of Undergraduate Admissions, The Chinese University of Hong Kong

 Specialist research areas:

-Radical Right & Centre Right Party Competition; Role of Immigration in 21st century European politics; 21st century Populism; Populist Radical Right Parties in Europe; Global Populism.
+Radical Right & Centre Right Party Competition; Role of Immigration in 21st century European politics; Populist Radical Right Parties in Europe; Global Populism.

 Available for consultancy in the following areas:

-Media Commentary (Populist Radical Right; Immigration; Brexit); Advisory Work (Populism in Europe; Global Populism)
+Media Commentary (Populist Radical Right; Immigration; Brexit); Consultancy Work (Populism in Europe; Global Populism)